 Wake Forest University Online Master of Health Administration

 The Wake Forest University (WFU) School of Professional Studies offers an online master of health administration (MHA) program that students typically complete in two years.
-The program includes nine required courses, including a capstone and one elective.
-Students can take courses in any order culminating with the capstone in health informatics, and no campus visits are required.
+The program includes 11 required online courses, including a capstone.
+Additionally, students will take one elective of their choosing.
+Students can take courses in any order culminating with the capstone in health administration, and no campus visits are required.
 This allows for added flexibility for working professionals.

 Students in the MHA program gain the skills necessary to take on leadership positions in healthcare organizations and navigate the challenges facing healthcare leaders.
 WFU partners with Atrium Health to offer students an experiential learning experience centered on research and innovation.
 Additionally, the WFU School of Professional Studies is an Academic Organization Affiliate with the Healthcare Information and Management Systems Society (HIMSS).
 As such, all students receive a free HIMSS membership and the opportunity to attend the annual HIMSS conference.

 Wake Forest University MHA graduates may go on to leadership and management positions in healthcare organizations such as hospital administrator, long-term care administrator, corporate healthcare manager, admissions director, health services manager, health practice manager, or healthcare consultant.